amustat/twitterapi_clone/README.md

 /like
 /DM

 things to do
 / devise authorization
 / test code
 / allow tweet with image
 / user icon setting
 / secure login

+what I tried
+/simple but basic coding to meet the requirements /simple table design

+what I struggled
+/learning Ruby and Ruby on Rails form zero
+/tried to use devise but not be able to understand

 * ...